This dialogue occurred in the CARM discussion room with a person who strongly denies the doctrine of the Trinity.

 Amigo: "make yourself a god" . . . .
 "You are called gods" Notice how Jesus responded.
 And also notice how Jesus understood their charge.

 Matt: So, then you're telling me that the Jews did not say that Jesus was claiming to be God, right?

 Amigo: He understood it to be a charge of being "the Son of God".

-Matt: If not, then why did they think he was claiming to be?
+Matt: If not, then what did they think He was claiming to be?

 Amigo: That's what I am telling you Matt.
 Jesus Tells You Right Here.